-- (1) Minors less than 5 years of age are not eligible to use the UM service, and must always be accompanied by their parent or a person who is at least 16 years old when travelling.
-The accompanying person must occupy a seat in the same cabin as the minor. - (2) Minors aged between 5 and 11 years of age may only travel unaccompanied if they are using the UM service, outlined below. - (3) Minors from age 12 up to a maximum of 15 years of age can also use the UM service at the request of their parent/guardian.
+- (1) Minors less than 5 years of age are not eligible to use the UM service and must always be accompanied by their parent or a person who is at least 16 years old when travelling.
+The accompanying person must occupy a seat in the same cabin as the minor.
+For further information please see Rule 41 - Seat assignments for passengers including the seating of children under the age of 14. - (2) Minors aged between 5 and 11 years of age may only travel unaccompanied if they are using the UM service, outlined below. - (3) Minors from age 12 up to a maximum of 15 years of age can also use the UM service at the request of their parent/guardian.
 Please note, however, that if a guardian requests the UM service for a minor between these ages, all travel restrictions applicable to the UM service will apply.
 If the UM service is not used the minor shall be booked as "young passenger traveling alone (YPTA)" for information purposes only.
 No special services will be provided to the YPTA beyond those extended to a normal adult passenger. - (4) Minors from age 16 up to a maximum of 17 years of age can also use the UM service at the request of their parent/guardian.
 Please note, however, that if a guardian requests the UM service for a minor between these ages, all travel restrictions applicable to the UM service will apply.
 The minor can be booked as YPTA.